JonathanPLev/Resnet-ReImplementation/README.md

 2) Extract it to `data-science-bowl-2018/stage1_train` at the project root, so you have folders like `data-science-bowl-2018/stage1_train/<image_id>/{images,masks}`.
 3) In `src/config.py`, set `DATASET_CHOICE = "data-science-bowl-2018"` and adjust `DSB2018_TRAIN_ROOT` if you placed the data elsewhere.
 4) Run `python -m src.main` to start training on the Kaggle dataset using the existing U-Net pipeline, or `python -m src.train_2018` if you prefer the dedicated entrypoint.

+## Training on PhC-C2DH-U373

+To train the improved U-Net on PhC-C2DH-U373, run `python -m src.main` Unzip the dataset into 'data/PhC-C2DH-U373'
+In src/config.py, set DATASET_CHOICE = "phc-u373"
+Run uv run python -m src.main

+## Recommended System Requirements

+- Python 3.10+
+- Recommended: NVIDIA GPU with at least 6GB VRAM
+- Tested on: CUDA 12.1, PyTorch 2.3

+Training the PhC dataset takes ~10–15 minutes on an RTX 3060.